guenter/dcos-docs-site/pages/services/kubernetes/test/getting-started/index.md

 ---
 layout: layout.pug
-navigationTitle: Tutorial: Kubernetes on DC/OS Enterprise
+navigationTitle: Tutorial - Kubernetes on DC/OS Enterprise
-title: Tutorial: Setting Up Kubernetes on DC/OS Enterprise
+title: Tutorial - Setting Up Kubernetes on DC/OS Enterprise
-menuWeight: 10
+menuWeight: 40
 excerpt: Learn how to get up and running using Kubernetes on DC/OS Enterprise
 ---